abailly/abailly.github.io/drafts/cm-arch-design.md

 process.

 As a final note, my highest gratitude goes to the following persons without the help of whom this adventure would not have been possible: Pawel
-Kuznicki, Chun Dong Chau, Pete Bonee, Willem van den Ende, Carlos Cunha, Neil Mitchell, Joey Hess, Amar Potghan, Guo Liang "Sark"
-Oon, Konrad Tomaszewski and all the great people at [Capital Match](http://www.capital-match.com).
+Kuznicki, Chun Dong Chau, Pete Bonee, Willem van den Ende, Carlos Cunha, Guo Liang "Sark" Oon, Amar Potghan, Konrad Tomaszewski and all the great people at [Capital Match](http://www.capital-match.com).
+I also would like to thank Corentin Roux-dit-Buisson, Neil Mitchell, Joey Hess for their support and feedback.

 [^1]: Although one could argue that there exists "languages" like Excel that allow you to write complex queries and explore data in a very sophisticated way without the use of SQL